davwheat/GCSE-English-Literature-9-to-1/Literature/Macbeth/Shakepeare-s Techniques/Imagery and Symbolism.md

 ## Everyday life can be disrupted by guilt
 - Sleep symbolises a clear conscience - so lack of sleep suggests guilt.
 For a guilty mind, sleep brings "wicked dreams".
 After murdering Duncan, Macbeth worries that he'll never be able to sleep again. - "Methought I heard a voice cry, 'Sleep no more! / Macbeth does murder sleep'"
 - Lady Macbeth's sleepwalking is a sign of her guilt - she can no longer sleep peacefully.
-- It is also suggested that Scotland can't eat or sleep - being unable to fulfill these basic needs shows how badly Macbeth's rule has affected the country. - "Give to our tables meat, sleep to our nights, / Free from our feasts and banquets bloody knives".
+- It is also suggested that Scotland can't eat or sleep - being unable to fulfil these basic needs shows how badly Macbeth's rule has affected the country. - "Give to our tables meat, sleep to our nights, / Free from our feasts and banquets bloody knives".
 - Clothing is symbolic too - at first, Macbeth is reluctant to wear the "borrowed robes" of the Thane of Cawdor.
 Banquo reinforces this, saying that the "New honours" are like "strange garments".